 In a DevOps environment, shift-left security means that protections that would have previously been implemented after code was "final" will take place alongside development during sprints, often starting even before coding takes place during the planning and requirements phase.
 The advantage that vulnerabilities are caught early, when they are faster and cheaper to fix, and security features are built alongside the rest of the app, which makes integration much more seamless.
 Building security into an app after the fact increases complexity.

 No one should doubt the need to integrate security earlier into the development cycle, especially when it comes to mobile applications, as they are notoriously insecure.
 Even mobile banking apps have serious vulnerabilities.
-A white hat hacker who examined 30 apps from a variety of large global financial institutions found that 29 of the 30 mobile apps that she reverse engineered contained hardcoded API keys and tokens.
+A white hat hacker who examined 30 apps from a variety of large global financial institutions found that 29 of the 30 mobile apps that she reverse engineered contained hardcoded API keys and tokens(link is external).
 Tokens include usernames and passwords to third-party services, which could enable a hacker to take over accounts, steal funds, and even access back-end servers to launch even more devastating attacks.
 Transportation, travel, healthcare and mobile health apps are often even less secure.

 The Problem Isn't Laziness